FREQUENTLY ASKED QUESTIONS

 APPLICATION FORM FAQ

 How do I get an application form?

-Please note that the new process allows an applicant to work on the application over time.
+Please note that the software allows an applicant to work on the application over time.
 All completed sections and any supplemental uploaded or attached materials are saved automatically on the application, and can be reviewed and revised by the applicant until the application is submitted.
-The deadline for the 2018 Individual Support Grant program is December 15, 2017.
-Complete applications and any supplementary materials must be submitted before midnight of this date.
+The deadline for the 2019 Individual Support Grant program is December 15, 2018.
+Complete applications and any supplementary materials must be submitted before midnight Eastern Standard Time of this date.

 Applications for the Adolph and Esther Gottlieb Emergency Grant program are available online and there is no deadline for this application.
 Please visit our Emergency Grant page and select the link to the application.

 May I drop off my application form to the Foundation in person?

 Applications must be submitted using our online application process.
 We do not accept hand delivered applications.
 We do allow applicants the option of submitting financial documentation by mail or other carrier (i.e. Federal Express).
 In that event, we rely on the postmark or carrier’s receipt to verify that submissions to the Gottlieb Foundation Individual Support Program were sent on or by the deadline.